Saskatchewan eyes up Uber in order to prevent impaired driving - Saskatoon | Globalnews.ca

 As for the statistical proof showing that ride shares deter people from driving drunk, hard data is difficult to find.

 “Can Uber or any of these other firms give us actual stats?
-No, because we don’t know how many deaths or injuries are saved, all we know is if we reduce the number of deaths we’ve accomplished something,” said Joe Hargrave, Minister of SGI.
+No, because we don’t know how many deaths or injuries are saved, all we know is if we reduce the number of deaths we’ve accomplished something,” said Joe Hargrave, the minister responsible for SGI.

-Nicole Sarauer, Opposition NDP Interim Leader said she was in favour of allowing municipalities to explore these options if it’s something they want to pursue.
+Nicole Sarauer, the Opposition NDP interim leader, said she was in favour of allowing municipalities to explore these options if it’s something they want to pursue.

 “We do however want to make sure it’s properly regulated from a provincial level ensuring that both the safety of riders and of drivers is front of mind,” Sarauer added.